12 Sep TAX3 Hearing on digital taxation

 The European discussion in context

-On 21 September 2017, the Commission issued a Communication.
+On 21 September 2017, the Commission issued a Communiqué.
 And on 5 December 2017 the Council concluded favouring equalisation tax as a quick fix; highlighting the need to find solutions at the global (OECD) level (i.e. no quick solution at all); and noting that the PE definition should be reconsidered.

 In January 2018, Italy introduced a levy on digital transactions consisting of a withholding tax of 3% on digital services delivered over the internet concluded with customer resident in Italy to be applied as of January 2019.
-In addition, it amended its PE rules understanding that economic presence without physical presence is considered to constitute a PE.
+In addition, it amended its PE rules based on the understanding that economic presence without physical presence is considered to constitute a PE.

 On March 21st, the European Commission presented a proposal for new rules to tax the activity of businesses in the digital economy.